-While the current administration has called for an infrastructure stimulus plan, there is a lack of clarity around both the timing and the details of any such plan and the impact, if any, that it or other proposed changes in law and regulations may have on our business.
+While the current administration has announced an infrastructure stimulus plan, we cannot predict the impact, if any, that it or other proposed changes in law and regulations may have on our business.

 We derive a significant portion of our revenues from state DOTs.
 The loss of our ability to competitively bid for certain projects or successfully contract with state DOTs could have a material adverse effect on our business.